-Narrowing down details with different combinations of accounts, dates, risk scores, and more, allows you use subsets of the data as sample populations for specific audit tests, upon which the Intelligent Sampler can be used to automatically make selections.
+MindBridge's filter builder allows you to narrow down details with different combinations of accounts, dates, risk scores, and more, so you can use subsets of the data for specific audit tests.
+You can even use MindBridge to automatically make selections for your random and risk stratified sampling.

 Go to the Data table tab